 When an audio conference is in progress, the number of breakout rooms cannot exceed the number supported by the audio provider.
 If in any of the breakout rooms the number of users exceed the maximum number supported by the audio provider, breakout rooms cannot be started.

-Adobe Connect administrators can change pod, sharing, and other settings to adhere to standards for governance.
+Adobe Connect administrators can change pods, share, and other settings to adhere to standards for governance.
 These settings affect the layout of meeting rooms and what you can do in meeting rooms.
 For more information, see Working with compliance and control settings.

 Breakout rooms in audio conferences that use universal voice do not have their own audio, just the audio from the main meeting room.
 If your organization requires that all online conversations be recorded, consider using the compliance and control settings to disable breakout rooms.
 See Working with compliance and control settings.